Powered by agentic AI: How decades of expertise shaped Chat IQ

 It’s also much more effective for leasing agents to use their expertise to answer questions about the neighborhood vibe, levels of noise, traffic concerns or community initiatives.
 Now, leasing agents can use their knowledge and rapport to offer all the soft data about the property which, unlike the hard data, cannot be translated into gigabytes.

-Chat IQ: Built by real estate marketers, for real leasing operations
+Chat IQ: Agentic AI built by real estate marketers, for real leasing operations

 Want to see what all this leasing experience looks like in AI form?
-Schedule your Chat IQ demo now.
+Schedule your Chat IQ demo.

 Next in this series: A chatbot is no longer enough: What an AI-first leasing agent does